Drug & Alcohol Rehab in Durham

 Then you’ll just end up needing more intensive treatment in the long run and your addiction will be much harder to handle at that point.

-The first thing we need to do is break your physical and psychological dependence on the substances you’re addicted to.
+The first thing we need to do is break our physical and psychological dependence on the substances we’re addicted to.
 This is typically done through a detox, which is the way nearly all treatments start.

 Typically lasting up to three weeks, this process will attempt to cleanse your body of drugs and/or alcohol.
 We also want to avoid the withdrawal symptoms that would typically come along with an unsupported at-home detox as much as we can.